What To Do This December: Wreath Making with Wardian London

 It’s safe to say we could all do with a bit of festive cheer in our lives right now – and nothing says Christmas like a seasonal wreath.
 So, we’ve got just the ticket for your December calendar: the ultimate at-home wreath making workshop with Wardian, a biophilic-designed residential development in Canary Wharf.

-In partnership with the Botanical Boys, the duo whose mission it is to connect people with nature, the classes will take place on 1 and 15 December via Zoom.
+In partnership with the Botanical Boys, the duo whose mission it is to connect people with nature, the class will take place on 15 December via Zoom.
 Beforehand participants will be sent a kit featuring seasonal mosses, English-grown dried fruit, 30m wired wreath base, a reel of wire and pine cuttings – all of which are easily recyclable.
 You’ll use these to create a beautiful wreath, which can take pride of place on your front door throughout the festive season.

 Wardian and Botanical Boys are a perfect match.